bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 84°
+- 86°
-- Breezy
+- Mostly Clear
-- 77% humidity
+- 74% humidity
-- 13 mph wind
+- 14 mph wind
-- 0% cloud cover
+- 32% cloud cover
 - 32 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 0.82 inches of rain expected in the next 48 hours
+- 1.87 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>